-The Chief Constable is required to exercise a duty of care and safeguard evidential or nonevidential property pending decisions on its ownership.
+The Chief Constable is required to exercise a duty of care and safeguard evidential or non-evidential property pending decisions on its ownership.
 This duty of care extends to private property of an individual e.g. a suspect in custody.

-Responsibilities of the Chief Constable and the Chief Constable's Chief Finance Officer (CCCFO)
+Responsibilities of the Chief Constable and the Joint Chief Finance Officer (Joint CFO)